bwogit/CI_PP2_GAME/README.md

 - A responsive website so the user can play the game on any device
 - Links and functions that work as expected
 - An easy way to contact the developer and leave feedback

+## User Stories

+### Site User

+1. I want to easily understand the rules of the game
+2. I want to be able to see my score
+3. I want to be able to see the computers score
+4. I want to be able to see who is winning each play
+5. I want to be able to reset the game mid game
+6. I want to be able to see choose my deck of questions
+7. I want to see my which question i got right or wrong
+8. I want to be able to play the game on desktop, tablet and mobile devices
+9. I want to be able to get in touch with the developer
+10. I want confirmation that my message has been sent